otvin/compiler/README.md

 * String literals
 * if - then [- else]
 * while - do
-* Math operations: addition, subtraction, multiplication, and floating point/integer division
+* Math operations: addition, subtraction, multiplication, floating point/integer division, and (integer) modulus
   * When Real and Integer combined in an operation, result is a Real
 * Logical operators: equal to, not equal, less than, less than or equal, greater than, greater than or equal
   * both Real and Integer; however can only compare like types - cannot compare is a Real less than an Int, for example.